openspending/docs/docs/developers/platform.md

 - In some cases, the local virtual machine may have DNS configuration issues, in which case, add `nameserver 8.8.8.8` tp the guest `/etc/hosts`
 - If you are having problems with the setup not working due to download errors, certificate errors, or other inexplicable errors, try running `docker-machine upgrade && docker-machine regenerate-certs` and try again.

+### Contributing code

+Found a bug?
+Got neat way to refactor an existing code path?
+Bursting with ideas to make OpenSpending more awesome?

+We *can't wait* to see your contributions.
+Here are a few things that will help:

+- All open issues for the Viewer [can be found here](http://github.com/openspending/openspending/issues), labeled "Viewer".
+If you are working on an existing issue, please let us know by commenting on an issue.
+Likewise, if you are working on something new, open an issue to let us know.
+- We follow a set of [coding standards](https://github.com/okfn/coding-standards), and we have simple examples of those coding standards implemented for [Python](https://github.com/okfn/oki-py) and [Javascript](https://github.com/okfn/oki-js).
+Please do read before starting.

+If anything is unclear, or you just want to talk with other people working on OpenSpending, then catch us on [Gitter.im](http://gitter.im/openspending/chat).